- The most important factor to getting what you want

 Sellers universally want to sell the property “as-is”.
 You want the property to be perfect.
 Usually, neither of these conditions apply, especially the “perfect” part.
 Even if the seller is willing to make “repairs”, these are usually just to make the structure, systems and/or equipment properly functional.
 A property that is generally in poor condition is not going to be much improved during escrow.
 The other extreme is a property in exceptionally good condition.
 Your offer price should reflect the condition of the property relative to other properties in the area.

-Homes directly next door, having exactly the floor plan, being exactly the same age, in comparable condition and having exactly the same “location” factors (neither being a corner lot, for example) can easily have a true market value different by 25%.
+Homes directly next door, having exactly the floor plan, being exactly the same age, in comparable condition and having exactly the same “location” factors (neither being a corner lot, for example) can have a true market value different by 25%, or more.
 A pool, tile roof, upgraded systems, granite counters, upgraded flooring, and larger lot size are just some of the features that would produce a very significant difference in value to otherwise near-identical properties.
-You offer should reflect the presence or absence of such features relative to the “typical” home in the community.
+Your offer should reflect the presence or absence of such features relative to previous “comparable” sales of other home in the community.

 You may be tempted to forgo inspections to make your offer more attractive … a very bad idea.
 Even if you have specified in the contract that you are willing to purchase the property as-is, you should still have a professional physical inspection performed, and you should inspect HOA and title commitment documents, and any other inspections that appear warranted … to find out if the “as-is” condition is acceptable to you.
 If not, cancel the transaction.